pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-07-crossing-to-menorca.md

 {{< image src="IMG_7746.jpg" alt="Squalls incoming" ratio="3x2" >}}

 Squalls kept coming, one after the other.
 At 4:00 there was a hailstorm.
 I prayed to the god I don't believe in: "A _hailstorm_, God, seriously?
 Why?"
 He answered immediately --- I've been told this is rare --- with a booming voice in my head: "Because I can, you puny mortal!
 Muhahahahaha!!!"
 He must've been in one of his Old Testament moods.
-I went back to sleep for 30 minutes.

 At last, the sun came up.
 We were one hour away from the entrance to Mahón, Menorca.
 It was one of the most beautiful, soothing and reassuring sunrises I have ever seen.